rgallego87/TheWalkingHack/README.md

 ### MVP

-- Pantalla de menú inicial con botón start e instrucciones justo debajo.
+- Initial menu screen with start button and instructions just below.
-- Mapa con punto de inicio y punto de salida del mapa/laberinto.
+- Map with starting point and exit point of the labyrinth.
-- Control de colisiones con el mapa.
+- Map collisions control.
-- Un tiempo para completar el mapa y si no game over.
+- Countdown time to complete the map.
-- Si llegas a la salida en el tiempo pantalla de win y si no pantalla de game over con botón de restart.
+- If you arrive at the exit on time you win, if not you died, all of two goes to the restart screen.
-- Mapa definido de tiles de 16x16.
+- Defined map 16x16 tiles.

 ### Backlogs

 #### Iteration 1: Keys

-- Definir objetos llaves.
+- Define keys objects.
-- Puertas que se abren con las llaves.
+- Doors that open with the keys.

-#### Iteration 2: Enemys
+#### Iteration 2: Enemies

-- Definir enemigos.
+- Define enemies.
-- Comportamientos deterministas que se mueven en una dirección.
+- Deterministic behaviors that move in one direction.
-- Cambian cuando colisionan con paredes o te matan.
+- They change when they collide with walls or they kill you.

 #### Iteration 3: Sprites

-- Seleccionar sprites.
+- Select sprites.
-- Cargar la sprite-sheet completa en png.
+- Load the complete sprite-sheet in png.
-- Recortar la parte necesaria del png para cada objeto.
+- Cut the necessary part of the PNG for each object.

 #### Iteration 4: Bullets

-- Disparos con balas para matar enemigos.
+- Player shooting with bullets to kill enemies.

 #### Iteration 5: Sounds

-- Músicas:
+- Musics:
-  - Menú principal.
+  - Main menu
-  - Juego.
+  - Gameplay
-  - Pantalla win.
+  - Win screen
-  - Pantalla muerte.
+  - Dead screen
-- Efectos de sonido:
+- Sound effects:
-  - Coger llaves.
+  - Take key
-  - Disparar.
+  - Shoot
-  - Llegar a la salida.
+  - Arrive goal
-  - Muerte del personaje.
+  - Player dead
-  - Muerte del enemigo.
+  - Enemy dead

 #### Iteration 6: New Phases

-- Pantalla 2.
+- Phase 2
-- Pantalla 3.
+- Phase 3

 ### Misc

-- definir objetos de control como:
+- define control objects such as:
-  - paredes
+   - walls
    - items
-  - puertas
+   - doors
-  - entrada
+   - entry
-  - salida
+   - departure
-  - enemigos
+   - enemies
-  - balas
+   - bullets

 ### Trello